Jim Wallis: Theology

 Wallis wrote in 1974 that, "The new evangelical consciousness is most characterized by a return to biblical Christianity and the desire to apply biblical insights to the need for new forms of sociopolitical engagement."

 A reviewer of Wallis's 1976 book Agenda for Biblical People summarized the Christological basis of Wallis's political theology:

 Christ's life, death, and resurrection have brought victory over 'the powers.'
 He shattered the myth of their absolute authority by demonstrating his freedom in relation to them.
 He challenged their rule and would not submit to them.
 Indeed, the fallen powers were so exposed and threatened by Christ's actions that they acted in collusion to kill him.
 The cross symbolizes that freedom in which death is swallowed up in victory.
 Christ's resurrection vindicates his manner of life and death, seats his victory, and allows others to live freely and humanly in the midst of 'the powers' by their 'being in Christ.'
 This must be the proclamation and witness of the church of Jesus Christ.
 The church is a new force in history which is a sign to 'the powers' that their dominion has been broken.
 The very presence of a body of people who exercise their moral independence is an essential element for Wallis because 'without a visible and concrete demonstration of independence, all the church's outward attacks upon the institutions of the world will be doomed to failure.'

 Writing in Sojourners in 1980, Wallis said, "Proclamation of the gospel, charismatic gifts, social action, and prophetic witness alone do not finally offer a real threat to the world as it is, especially when set apart from a community which incarnates a whole new order.
 It is the ongoing life of a community of faith that issues a basic challenge to the world as it is, and offers a viable and concrete alternative.
 The church must be called to be the church, to rebuild the kind of community that gives substance to the claims of faith."

-In 2008, Wallis was quoted as saying: "I would suggest that the Bible is neither "conservative" nor "liberal" as we understand those terms in a political context today ...
-It is traditional or conservative on issues of family values, sexual integrity, and personal responsibility, while being progressive, populist, or even radical on issues like poverty and racial justice".
-Speaking to a conference of clergy from the Anglican Diocese of Liverpool (The Hayes Conference Centre, Swanwick, Derbyshire, UK, June 23, 2009) Wallis said, "The press don't get it – they say, 'Have you replaced the religious right with the religious left?'"
-Rather, he says that his Christian commitment does not allow him to align with any political wing – on some issues, his views would be counted as coming from the left, on others, from the right.
-"Don't go left, don't go right: go deeper."